justin72835/hac-beverage-appliance/README.md

 git pull
 ```

-Lastly, you can run the python file using the following command.
+Lastly, when you want to run the application, you must first navigate to the same directory as the script within the terminal using `cd`.
+In this case, make usre you are in the 'utme_warmer' directory.
+Then you can run the python file using the following command.

 `sudo python main.py`

+The `sudo` command allows authorized users to execute commands with elevated privileges, typically as a system administrator or a root user.
+This can be useful for performing administrative tasks, such as installing software, modifying system settings, or managing system resources.

 ## CSV Functionality